felixdorn/tin/README.md

 ## Future

 * PHPDoc
-* Various outputs (cli / web)
 * grayscale theme

 ## Known Issues

-Named parameters are simply ignored by the built-in PHP parser which means that if you're named parameter is also a keyword such as for, default.
+Named parameters are simply ignored by the built-in PHP parser which means that if a named parameter is also a keyword such as `for`.
 The highlighter won't pick up on it and will highlight it as a keyword rather than a named parameter.

 There is no solution to that problem unless we implement our own parser (no) or the parser gets fixed,